evykassirer/notes/cs365/README.md

 Corollary: TIME(t(n)) is NOT equal to TIME^multi(t(n))

-Theorem: for every langauge L that can be decided by a k-tape TM with running time t(n), there is a 2-tape Tm with running time O(t(n) log(t(n)))
+Theorem: for every language L that can be decided by a k-tape TM with running time t(n), there is a 2-tape Tm with running time O(t(n) log(t(n)))

 Thoerem: the language PAL = {x x^R : x in {0,1}*} can be decided by a 2-tape TM